blegat/SetProg.jl/README.md

 # SetProgramming

-**This package is still a sketch, no code has been written yet.
-The content of the README shows the goal, not what already works.**
+**This package is still a sketch, functionalities are partially implemented, it also requires [Julia v1.0.3](https://github.com/JuliaLang/julia/pull/30010)**

 JuMP extension for Set Programming : optimization with set variables and inclusion/containment constraints.
 This package allows the formulation of a mathematical programming involving both classical variables and constraints supported by JuMP and set variables and constraints.